Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Methods

 \subparagraph{Variational Autoencoder}

-Using the Auto-Encoding Variational Bayes Algorithm~\cite{vae} (AEVB) a practical estimator of the lower bound is maximized: for a fixed $q_\phi(z|x)$ we reparametrize $\hat{z}\sim q_\phi(z|x)$ using a differentiable transformation $g_\phi(\epsilon,x),\epsilon\sim\mathcal{N}(0,1)$ with an auxiliary noise variable $\epsilon$.
-Choosing $z\sim p(z|x)=\mathcal{N}(\mu,\sigma^2)$ with a diagonal covariance structure, such that \beq \log q_\phi(z|x) = \log \mathcal{N}(z;\mu,\sigma^2\mathbb{1})\eeq where $\mu$ and $\sigma^2$ are outputs of the encoding deep neural network.
-Reparametrizing $z=\mu+\sigma\odot\epsilon$ yields the Variational Autoencoder (VAE)~\cite{vae}.
-In that case the first term in eq.~\eqref{eq:elbo} can be calculated analytically: \beq \eeq The second term in eq.~\eqref{eq:elbo} corresponds to the negative reconstruction error that, summed over a batch of samples, is proportional to the mean squared error (MSE) between the input $x^i$ and its reconstruction given the probabilistic encoder and decoder.
-The authors in~\cite{vae} state that for batch-sizes $M>100$ it is sufficient to sample $\epsilon$ once.
-By calculating the lower bound for a batch of $M$ samples $X^M\subset X$ we construct the estimator of $\mathcal{L}$: \beq \mathcal{L}(\theta,\phi;X) \simeq \mathcal{L}^M(\theta,\phi;X^M)=\frac{N}{M}\sum_{i=1}^M\tilde{\mathcal{L}}(\theta,\phi;x^i), \eeq where \beq \eeq and use the gradients $\nabla_{\theta,\phi}\mathcal{L}^M(\theta,\phi;X^M,\epsilon)$ for the SWATS optimization procedure~\cite{SWATS}, beginning the training with the Adam optimizer~\cite{adam} and switching to stochastic gradient descent.
-Practically we turn the maximization of the lower bound into the minimization of the positive $D_{KL}$ and the MSE such that the loss function of the VAE $L\propto D_{KL}+MSE$.
-In our approach we introduce a multiplicative factor $B$ for $D_{KL}$ to tune the relative importance of both terms.
+Using the Auto-Encoding Variational Bayes Algorithm~\cite{vae} (AEVB) a practical estimator of the lower bound is maximized: for a fixed $q_\phi(\mathbf{z}|\mathbf{x})$ one reparametrizes $\hat{\mathbf{z}}\sim q_\phi(\mathbf{z}|\mathbf{x})$ using a differentiable transformation $g_\phi(\epsilon,\mathbf{x}),\epsilon\sim\mathcal{N}(0,1)$ with an auxiliary noise variable $\epsilon$.
+Choosing $\mathbf{z}\sim p(\mathbf{z}|\mathbf{x})=\mathcal{N}(\mu,\sigma^2)$ with a diagonal covariance structure, such that \beq \log q_\phi(\mathbf{z}|\mathbf{x}) = \log \mathcal{N}(\mathbf{z};\mu,\sigma^2\mathbb{1})\eeq where $\mu$ and $\sigma^2$ are outputs of the encoding deep neural network.
+Reparametrizing $\mathbf{z}=\mu+\sigma\odot\epsilon$ yields the Variational Autoencoder (VAE)~\cite{vae}.
+In that case the first term in eq.~\eqref{eq:elbo} can be calculated analytically: \beq \eeq The second term in eq.~\eqref{eq:elbo} corresponds to the negative reconstruction error that, summed over a batch of samples, is proportional to the mean squared error (MSE) between the input $\mathbf{x}^i$ and its reconstruction given the probabilistic encoder and decoder.
+The authors in~\cite{vae} state that for batch-sizes $M>100$ it is sufficient to sample $\epsilon$ once which is adopted in our implementation.
+By calculating the lower bound for a batch of $M$ samples $\mathbf{X}^M\subset \mathbf{X}$ they construct the estimator of $\mathcal{L}$: \beq \mathcal{L}(\theta,\phi;\mathbf{X}) \simeq \mathcal{L}^M(\theta,\phi;\mathbf{X}^M)=\frac{N}{M}\sum_{i=1}^M\tilde{\mathcal{L}}(\theta,\phi;\mathbf{x}^i), \eeq where \beq .\eeq We use the gradients $\nabla_{\theta,\phi}\mathcal{L}^M(\theta,\phi;\mathbf{X}^M,\epsilon)$ for the SWATS optimization procedure~\cite{SWATS}, beginning the training with the Adam optimizer~\cite{adam} and switching to stochastic gradient descent.
+Practically, the maximization of the lower bound is turned into the minimization of the positive $D_{\text{KL}}$ and the MSE such that the loss function of the VAE $L\propto D_{\text{KL}}+MSE$.
+In our approach we introduce a multiplicative factor $B$ for $D_{\text{KL}}$ to tune the relative importance of both terms.
 The authors in~\cite{betavae} introduce a similar factor $\beta$, but their goal is to disentangle the latent code by choosing $\beta > 1$ such that each dimension is more closely related to features of the output.
 In contrast we choose $B \ll 1$ to emphasize a good reconstruction.
-The loss function of the VAE can subsequently be written as \beq L=\frac{1}{M}\sum_{i=1}^M(1-B)\cdot MSE+B\cdot D_{KL}.\eeq This however also implies that $D_{KL}(q_\phi(z|x)\|p_\theta(z))$ is less important, i.e. there is a much smaller penalty when the latent code distribution deviates from a unit Gaussian.
-This incentivizes narrower Gaussians in conjunction with the MSE in the sense that $B\propto\sigma^2$.
+The loss function of the VAE can subsequently be written as \beq L=\frac{1}{M}\sum_{i=1}^M(1-B)\cdot \text{MSE}+B\cdot D_{\text{KL}}.\eeq This however also implies that $D_{\text{KL}}(q_\phi(\mathbf{z}|\mathbf{x})\|p_\theta(\mathbf{z}))$ is less important, i.e. there is a much smaller penalty when the latent code distribution deviates from a standard Gaussian.
+This incentivizes narrower Gaussians because the mean squared error for a single event reconstruction grows as the sampling of the Gaussians in latent space occur further from the mean.
 Note that for $B=0$ one obtains the same loss function as for a standard autoencoder~\cite{aes}: the reconstruction error between input and output.
-Although the standard deviations will be very small, the VAE will still have its explicit probabilistic character because it contains probabilistic nodes whose outputs are taken to be the mean and logarithmic variance, the standard autoencoder does not.
+Although the standard deviations will be small, the VAE will still maintain its explicit probabilistic character because it contains probabilistic nodes whose outputs are taken to be the mean and logarithmic variance, while the standard autoencoder doesn't.\\